theJaxon/DevOps_Assignment/README.md

 First `/var/run/docker.sock` was mounted into the container to give access to docker daemon on the host OS, on the jenkins pod docker repo for debian stretsh was added then `docker-ce-cli` was installed, in jenkins both `docker` and `docker-pipeline` plugins were also installed.
 The app source is located [here](https://github.com/darkn3rd/webmf-python-flask)

-The Jenkinsfile pipeline is simple, it runs the tests inside the docker image then uses the junit plugin to consume the generated xml report
+The Jenkinsfile pipeline is simple, it runs the tests inside the docker image then uses the junit plugin to consume the generated xml report located at `/var/jenkins_home/workspace/<pipeline-name>/test-reports`

 ```groovy
 pipeline {